PhiLhoSoft/css-in-js-perf-tests/README.md

 (style overload) Different classes with a common style are kept as is.
 (classes overload) Doesn't detect identical classes that remain duplicate.
 (nested) Manages pseudo-classes and media queries.
 (complex) Doesn't do auto-prefixing on server.
+Handles globals.

 #### styletron